ueman/passkit/passkit/SIGNING.md

 ## Step 1: Get a Pass ID and Pass Certificate from the Apple Developer Portal

-Follow for example this guide: https://www.kodeco.com/2855-beginning-passbook-in-ios-6-part-1-2?page=3#toc-anchor-007 At the end you should have a certificate and private key in <kbd>Keychain Access<kbd>.
+Follow for example this guide: https://www.kodeco.com/2855-beginning-passbook-in-ios-6-part-1-2?page=3#toc-anchor-007 At the end you should have a certificate and private key in <kbd>Keychain Access</kbd>.

 ## Step 2: Create `.pem` files

 This is the important step!

-Export your certificate and private key from <kbd>Keychain Access<kbd> as `Certificate.p12`.
+Export your certificate and private key from <kbd>Keychain Access</kbd> as `Certificate.p12`.
 It will ask you to set a password.

 You should replace `<your-password-here>` with your password in the following commands.
 (The `--legacy` part at the end of the following command may or may not be needed depending on your openssl version)